-Plain stamped envelopes are available at all Post Offices, except that:

-- a.
-Only sizes 6-3/4 and 10 regular and window envelopes are sold in less than full box lots (a full box contains 500 envelopes). - Only nonprofit organizations and political committees authorized to use the Nonprofit Standard Mail prices may buy Nonprofit (precanceled) envelopes.
-Only full boxes are sold at Post Offices; only less than box lots are sold at philatelic outlets.
+Plain stamped envelopes are available at all Post Offices.
+Only sizes 6-3/4 and 10 envelopes are sold in less than full box lots (a full box contains 500 envelopes).

 2.1.3 Envelope Dimensions

 Envelope dimensions, which can vary 1/16 inch, are as follows: